Index

 Immediate Relief

-Is Interspinous Spacers Treatment Right for You?
+Are Interspinous Spacers Treatment Right for You?

 Determining whether interspinous spacers are the right treatment for you depends on several factors.
 Ideal candidates for this procedure include those who: